-- limited availability of permanent CO2 storage - limitations stemming from emissions-related legislation - limitations associated with social acceptability and environmental protection - burden by local taxes and fees, and - uncertainty related to carbon contracts for difference.
+- limited availability of permanent CO2 storage - limitations stemming from emissions-related legislation (e.g. pricing in EU ETS system) - limitations associated with social acceptability and environmental protection - burden by local taxes and fees, and - uncertainty related to carbon contracts for difference.

-CO2 storage in Europe is restricted, mainly due to public concern and/or geological issues (seismic zones).
+For the abatement of remaining $CO_2$ emissions that cannot be mitigated in the process, Carbon Capture and Storage (CCS) is an option, in particular in the medium-term when not enough renewable energy sources are available yet replace all fossil energy sources.
+The capacities for CO2 storage in Europe are limited.
 Current cumulative storage resources are in the range of 10,000-30,000 Gt CO2, including 1,000 Gt in depleted oil and gas reservoirs.
-The significance of this barrier will vary depending on the national and regional framework conditions related to carbon capture and storage (CCS).
+The main share of these capacities is restricted by national legislations due to public concern.
+Thus, the significance of this barrier is highly depending on the national and regional framework conditions related to CCS.

-The current low carbon price under the EU emission trading system (ETS) does not make breakthrough technologies economically viable and competitive.
-Setting a price floor for carbon might represent a solution to foster decarbonisation.
-However, substantial increases in carbon price and/or changes in mitigation measures could ultimately result in carbon leakage.
+The economic viability and competitiveness of decarbonisation technologies is subject to emissions-related legislation as the carbon pricing in the EU emission trading system (ETS).
+Meanwhile, substantial increases in carbon price and/or changes in mitigation measures could ultimately result in carbon leakage.
 This is especially true if one considers that production costs for green steel are expected to be substantially higher than costs for conventional steel.
 Steel imported from third countries with less stringent climate rules than the EU could be sold at a lower price, while generating comparable or often higher carbon emissions than those linked to EU steelmaking.

 The magnitude of the carbon leakage challenge is increased by the global overcapacity and heavy competitive pressure from the global steel markets.

-Technologies that are technically and economically viable may not be successfully implemented due to social resistance.
+Technologies that are technically and economically viable may not be successfully implemented due to limited social acceptability.
 Such issues have already occurred to CCS and renewable energy installations (e.g. windmills or power supply lines).
 Other decarbonisation technologies may suffer from similar issues in the coming years (e.g. pipelines for hydrogen or CO2).